Eight19/Password-Generator/README.md

-## Description | Develop a system that creates random passwords used to initiate greater security accessing sensitive data
+## Description | Develop a system that creates random passwords used to initiate greater security accessing sensitive data.
+URL to application: https://eight19.github.io/Password-Generator/